Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 ## Two-dimensional example (continued)

-To output the third value in the second inner array, which is 3,
+To output the third value in the second inner array, which is 3, write

 ```java
 System.out.println( numbers[1][2] );